Content code

 At the beginning of the war, the federal government implemented the War Measures Act.
 This act authorized the government to ration materials and control the price of products as well as wages to ensure efficient industrial and agricultural production during wartime.

-This act also allowed the government to control the media for censorship and propaganda purposes.
+This act also allowed the Canadian government to control the media for censorship and propaganda purposes.
 These measures were put in place to limit communication that could hinder an Allied victory, and to encourage people to enlist in the military and join the war effort.
 For example, newspapers were monitored and censored to prevent information about military strategies from being disclosed, and posters promoting enlistment were published.

 Image